Signature-based algorithms for Gr{\"o}bner bases over Tate algebras: Implementation

 \textit{Using overconvergence properties.} In a different direction, we would like to underline that the orderings we are working with are by design block orders (comparing first the valuation).
 However, in the classical setting, we all know that graded orders often lead to much more efficient algorithms.
 Unfortunately, in the setting of this article, the very first definition of a Tate series already forces us to give the priority to the valuation in the comparison of terms; otherwise, the leading term would not be defined in general.

-Nonetheless, we emphasize that if graded orders does not exist over $\KX$, they do exist over some subrings.
+Nonetheless, we emphasize that even if graded orders do not exist over $\KX$, they do exist over some subrings.
 Precisely, recall that, given a tuple $\r = (r_1, \ldots, r_n)$, we have defined\footnote{We refer to \cite{CVV} for more details}:

 where $\r{\cdot}\i$ denotes the scalar product of the vectors $\r$ and $\i$.
 When the $r_i$'s are all nonnegative, $\KX[\r]$ embeds naturally into $\KX$; precisely, elements in $\KX[\r]$ are those series that overconverges over the polydisk of polyradius $(|\pi|^{-r_1}, \ldots, |\pi|^{-r_n})$.
 Moreover, the algebra $\KX[\r]$ is equipped with the valuation $\val_\r$ defined by: